Splash With Me - Swim Lessons

 General Tips

 • Constant supervision.
-Lifeguards or not, and no matter how juicy Prince Harry's memoir is, someone needs to keep watch.
+Lifeguards or not, and no matter how juicy your audiobook is, someone must keep watch.
 Remember that lessons never take the place of the need for adult supervision.

 • Know your limits.
 Never push yourself or your child beyond your swimming ability or comfort level.

 • Avoid alcohol.
 Avoid drinking alcohol before or during water activities.
-It can impair your judgement and coordination more than you'd think.
+It can impair your judgment and coordination more than you'd think.

 • Be aware of weather conditions.
 Check weather forecasts before heading out and avoid swimming or boating during storms or high winds.